aikjx/my_lib/utf/引力光速统一方程/Gravitational Light Speed Unification Equation Theoretical Derivation and Verification from Spatial Dynamics Principles to Constant Unification.md

 ### 14.1 Summary of Universality Verification

-The following summarizes the **dimensional compatibility verification** results of the relationship $Z = G \cdot c / 2$ (where $Z$ is the basic constant of strength - Zhang Xiangqian Constant) with core formulas in various fields of physics, proving the universality of this relationship.
+The following summarizes the **dimensional compatibility verification** results of the gravitational light speed unification equation $Z = G \cdot c / 2$ (equation 10-5) (where $Z$ is the basic constant of strength - Zhang Xiangqian Constant) with core formulas in various fields of physics, proving the universality of this relationship.

 #### 14.1.1 Dimensional Correlation Analysis Between Newton's Second Law and Z